 Active participant's fee, please, contact the Masterclass manager.
 Semi-active participant's fee is € 550 Daily Visitors' (passive participation) fee is € 35

 - 25 % of the participant’s fee has to be paid as a deposit via bank transfer two weeks at the latest after the organizers` confirmation of your participation;

-- 100% deposit should be paid until the 1st day of the course.
+- 100% deposit should be paid until the 1st day of the masterclass for conductors.